 Bipolar Ground Flashes

-On rare occasions, a positive ground flashes can experience negative return strokes that occur along the same channel path as the initial positive return stroke.
+On rare occasions, a positive ground flash can experience negative return strokes that occur along the same channel path as the initial positive return stroke.
 This happens when downward propagating positive leader branches do not participate in the return stroke; they are cutoff from the main downward leader at the time of the return stroke.
 If these “orphaned” positive leader branches then develop recoil leaders following the positive return stroke and after the main return stroke channel has decayed, the negative end of the recoil leaders, upon reaching the branch point, may travel down the decayed main channel (instead of up the channel) and initiate a negative return stroke upon connection with ground.
 The return stroke will travel up the main channel and out the orphaned branch that initiated the recoil leader.
 Frequently, this branch will decay and initiate additional recoil leaders some of which will travel down the main channel and cause additional negative return strokes.
 Therefore, some positive ground flashes can actually be bipolar ground flashes with a positive first return stroke and multiple subsequent negative return strokes in the same return stroke channel.
 So if you see a +CG that flickers repeatedly after the initial return stroke, chances are it is a bipolar ground flash.

 Below is an animation of the process as well as a high-speed video showing a bipolar ground flash.